alexandor91/acm-mm-pano2video-diffusion/README.md

 This repository contains code for core models, and evaluation and common pre-processing utility tools for **Video Diffusion** experiments.
 It includes large video files and resources for demonstrating and evaluating the performance of diffusion-based models for video synthesis.

-As demo video requires lfs to download due to storage limit of github, I also add a google drive link to download the sample demo video here (no identity and account meta data is included in the video, to follow the anonymous rules strictly.): [Download Anonymous Demo Video](https://drive.google.com/file/d/1BzpSGjx3U_Un3T3To4xW7xchKFeUIF1d/view?usp=sharing)
+As demo video requires lfs to download due to storage limit of github, so the original high resolution video for full dmeo is compresses to make it no larger than 25MB, and there is some quality loss for demo video.
 ## Repository Structure

 - **PanoDiffusion/**